 Authentic Long Jing tea (otherwise known as Dragonwell) must be grown in Zhejiang province.
 If it is grown anywhere else then it is considered a fake (much like champagne).
 Every year we taste many samples of Long Jing to find our batch for the year.
-This year we have selected a tea from outside the West Lake area because we felt that it had a much higher quality compared with the West Lake tea.
+For the past couple of years, we have selected a tea from outside the West Lake area because we feel that it has a much higher quality compared with the West Lake tea.
 It is from a less commercial cultivar too (Xiao Ye) with tea plants which are about 40 years old (older than average Long Jing plantations).

 Qing Ming is a traditional day for paying respects to ancestors and clearing their graves.
 It is a public holiday in China (and Taiwan) and falls on the first day of the fifth solar term which equates to fifteen days after the Spring Equinox which is usually the first week of April.
 Any tea picked before this date is very early Spring picked and is called Pre Qing Ming.